 If you bounce a ball in front of a worm navigating a flat surface, the worm will see a horizontal line growing in both directions momentarily – and then disappearing, without any explanation that the worm would find plausible.
 That’s what a two-dimensional life is all about: left, right, forward, and back.
-There’s no ups and downs if you are a worm.
+There are no ups and downs if you are a worm.

 When I had my first encounter with Einstein’s theories, I tripped on his spacetime concept based on four-dimensional space.
 Not surprisingly, most of my classmates agreed that we could explain the Minkowski space “back to the prof” but could hardly visualize it.

 Recently, we had a client who said that there’s no such thing as “employee motivation.”
-And, “they get paid for what they do, what else?”
+And “they get paid for what they do, what else?”
 This VP said, “You mean, a couple of consultants had talked to the frontline – and everything works better now?!
 No way!”
 He looked at the data provided by his own analysts – and could not see the obvious improvement that his team was excited about.